projectSHAI/GOATstack/README.md

 # Future updates in v4.3.x!

-* This update will contain the sequelize changes necessary to fix past issues experienced with connecting to Postgresql
+* ~~This update will contain the sequelize changes necessary to fix past issues experienced with connecting to Postgresql~~
+* Sequelize will be worked on at a later date.
 * CassMask will no longer be used, or supported.
 This will be a breaking change from past versions.
 * In place of CassMask we will use the [Cassandra Node.js driver](https://github.com/datastax/nodejs-driver) which is compatible with DataStax enterprise solutions.